 Naval aviator Issac Schlossbach purchased a 125-acre parcel of farm land in Neptune, off Route 66, in 1935

-and developed the future Asbury Park Air Terminal, which opened in 1938 under the name Ikes Jersey Aero Club -
+and opened an airport in 1938 under the name Ikes Jersey Aero Club -

 one of the first airports in central New Jersey.

 The earliest depiction which has been located of the field was on a 1940 aeronautical chart,

 A postmark commemorated the 7/31/41 Dedication of Schlossbach Field.

 Schlossbach Field trained military flying instructors during World War II, according to an article by Don Stine in The Coaster.

 The earliest depiction which has been located of Schlossbach Field